chat-sdk/chat-sdk-android/README.md

 Next add the Chat SDK setup code to your `onCreate` method.

 ```
-// This is used for the app custom toast and activity transitionChatSDKUiHelper.initDefault();
+// This is used for the app custom toast and activity transition
+ChatSDKUiHelper.initDefault();

 // Init the network manager
 BNetworkManager.init(getApplicationContext());